ashgw/ts-env/README.md

   skipValidation: isBrowser, // Skip validation in the browser since variables are injected at build time });
 ```
+> `runtimeEnv` is typesafe too so you won't have to worry about missing any variable

 ### Additional Configuration for Turborepo